Client Access - Roles and Publish Toggle

 Overview

-This guide covers what client-facing roles can access, how site assignment works, and how the publish toggle controls incident visibility.
+This guide covers what client users can access, how site assignment works, and how the publish toggle controls incident visibility.

 Click to expandClient Roles